Buddenbrooks: Literary significance and criticism

 In the conversations appearing in the early parts of the book, many of the characters switch back and forth between German and French.
 The French appears in the original within Mann's German text, similar to the practice of Tolstoy in War and Peace.
-The bilingual characters are of the older generation, who were already adults during the Napoleonic Wars; in later parts of the book, with the focus shifting to the family's younger generation against the background of Germany moving towards unification and assertion of its new role as a major European power, the use of French by the characters diminishes.
+The bilingual characters are of the older generation, who were already adults during the Napoleonic Wars; in later parts of the book, with the focus shifting to the family's younger generation against the background of Germany moving towards unification and assertion of its new role as a great European power, the use of French by the characters diminishes.

-All occurrences in the lives of the characters are seen by the narrator and the family members in relation to the family trade business: the sense of duty and destiny accompanying it as well as the economic consequences that events bring.
+All occurrences in the lives of the characters are seen by the narrator and the family members in relation to the family trade business, the sense of duty and destiny accompanying it as well as the economic consequences that events bring.
 Through births, marriages, and deaths, the business becomes almost a fetish or a religion, especially for some characters, notably Thomas and his sister Tony.
-The treatment of the female main character Tony Buddenbrook in the novel resembles the 19th-century realists (Flaubert's Madame Bovary and Tolstoy's Anna Karenina), but from a more ironic and less tragic point of view.
+The treatment of the female main character Tony Buddenbrook in the novel resembles that of the 19th-century realists (Flaubert's Madame Bovary and Tolstoy's Anna Karenina), but from a more ironic and less tragic point of view.

-Mann's emotional description of the Frau Consul's death has been noted as a significant and eloquent literary treatment of death and the subject's self-awareness of the death process.
+Mann's emotional description of the Frau Consul's death has been noted as a significant and eloquent literary treatment of death and the subject's awareness of the death process.

 William Faulkner considered it to be the greatest novel of the 20th century.